 After everything is thoroughly dry and you’re satisfied with it, you can spray the figure with a topcoat like Testors Dullcote if you want a realistic flat finish, or brush on a coat of Pledge Floor Care Multisurface Finish (which used to be known as Future Floor Finish)–yes, really, it’s just a glossy acrylic clearcoat–if you like a glossy, toy-like finish.
 I don’t recommend hardware store clearcoats because of compatibility issues.
 Far too many times I’ve finished painting something, then sprayed it with a clearcoat from a hardware store, and the paint bubbled off.
 Testors clearcoats are a lot more expensive, but I’ve never seen them harm any brand of paint.
 The same goes for Future.

 And that’s really it.
-Five steps to passable figures.
+Five steps to painting model figures passably.
 You can paint a few dozen in an afternoon this way.
 As you gain confidence, you can spend more time painting with more detail, but even doing the five steps will typically yield results at least as good as commercially painted figures.

 To improve hastily painted commercial figures, often available on Ebay cheaply as well, skip the first four steps and just dip the painted figures in the wood stain and let it dry.
 This will bring out the detail in the casting and tone down the colors, making them look much better with almost no effort.